jensen/knex-notes/README.md

 ### Migrations

-In order to setup migrations we need to `knex migrate:make <name>`.
-A new knexfile.js should be created.
-We can edit this to point to our db.
+Before we create any migrations we need to initialize our `knexfile.js` configuration file.
+We can do this by running the knex command line tool `knex init`.
+You can configure it for the different environments you may have.
+The default `knexfile.js` has a development, staging and production configuration.
+In this exercise we will only use a development config.

 ```javascript
 module.exports = {